IliyaBrook/CVEnhancer/README.md

 ### Quick Start Guide

 1. **Configure AI Provider**
-	- Select your preferred AI provider from the dropdown (OpenAI, ChatGPT, Claude, or Ollama)
+	- Select your preferred AI provider from the dropdown (OpenAI, Claude, or Ollama)
 	- Enter your API key (not required for Ollama)
 	- Optionally specify a model name (defaults to recommended model)
 	- Click "Save Settings"